constellational/api/README.md

-# lambda
+# API
-Lambda function used by API
+Lambda function that handles the static S3 backend